Water Conservation and Treatment

 More than 160 million people in India do not have access to clean water[i] – the highest in the world.
 India is placed at 120 on a list of 122 countries on the basis of quality of water.[ii]
 Lack of access to clean drinking water is a serious public health issue.
 In 2018 alone, seven deaths a day in the country were attributed to polluted water.

 Nepal, too, suffers from a water crisis fuelled by the indiscriminate dumping of industry, domestic waste and untreated sewage into its rivers and lakes.
 The 2015 earthquake further aggravated this situation by destroying water systems and networks, leaving many residents with little or no access to safe drinking water.

-With tourists consuming generating a potential average consumption of up to 200 litres per day, the need to conserve and recycle water, harvest monsoon rains, and replenish groundwater is paramount.
+With tourists consuming up to 200 litres per day, the need to conserve and recycle water, harvest monsoon rains, and replenish groundwater is paramount.
 Creating water bodies will help to attract an abundance of wildlife for your guests to enjoy.
 Appropriate wastewater treatment not only helps to protect the pristine wilderness and the health of all who reside there but can save water through recycling for uses such as irrigation and toilet flushing.

 EXAMPLES OF GOOD PRACTICE

 A range of lodges are harnessing natural processes as an alternative to commercially available STPs and septic tanks to treat water effectively.
 Aahana, The Corbett Wilderness, uses Root Zone treatment, the largest facility of its kind in Asia to clean black and grey wastewater for reuse on the land.
 READ CASE STUDY